SarahBass/SarahBass/README.md

 -🎓Currently enrolled in undergraduate classes for computer science.
-Graduated CSUF with a B.A. in English, have education and/or certificates in childhood development, education, and speech and language pathology.
-Worked with children with disabilities for years, but now want to pursue creating educational games and applications.
+Graduated CSUF with a B.A. in English, have certificates in special education, multiple subjects, and single subject: English.
+I have an A.A. in early childhood development, and took many classes on speech and language pathology at CSUF.
+I Worked with children with disabilities professionally for years in school districts, but now want to pursue creating educational games and applications as a career.

 -👑 My 2021 goals are to do daily leetcode and
 Euler learning tasks, create apps using Android app